hale-lo/about-me-repo/README.md

 ### My Interest in Japanese

-One of my personal interests is Japanese.
-I lived in Kyoto for eight months, where I studied the Japanese language and met my wife.
+One of my biggest personal interests is Japanese.
+I lived in Kyoto for eight months, where I studied the language and met my wife.
+Living there gave me a much stronger connection to the language, because it was not just something I was learning from a textbook.
+It became part of everyday life.

-I am currently at a lower-intermediate level, around N4, and I hope to reach N3 by the end of 2027.
+I am currently around lower-intermediate level, roughly N4, and I would like to reach N3 by the end of 2027.

-One thing that always draws me to Japanese is the way words can be broken down into their individual components, allowing you to see the meaning behind the kanji.
+One thing I really enjoy about Japanese is how much meaning can be hidden inside individual words.
+Because many words are built from kanji, you can often break them down and see how the meaning has been formed.

 For example: